-I have found that when we start with people analytics, we often end with a better understanding of organizational outcomes.
+When we start with people analytics, we often end with a better understanding of organizations.

 I began my career in workforce analytics in 2003 (before people analytics entered our vocabulary, see chart).